justwillem/mod/README.md

 Photoshop, I use photoshop CS6, if you are student you may have a student's copy connected to your school e-mail.
 If not, you can purchase it here: https://www.adobe.com/creativecloud/plans.html?single_app=photoshop&promoid=695P7SPW&mv=other
 Though, if you don't have access to a copy, I would recommend you find some other software, as I would personally never willingly support corporate Adobe monetarily :D.

+        Nvidia's DDS file plugin for Photoshop: https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop#downloads I assume there are ways to generate .DDS files on other programs, but you have to do your own research on that :) .

-Excel, since I am a student I have access to Office 365, chances are if you are a student are a company that needs a lot of IT services you have access to this too.
-I am simply not going to link a way to purchase Excel as I also have moral qualms about giving than the bare minimum financial support to Microsoft.
-In any case you can also use OpenOffice
+Excel, since I am a student I have access to Office 365, chances are if you are a student or work for a company that needs a lot of IT services you have access to this too.
+I am simply not going to link a way to purchase Excel as I also have moral qualms about giving more than the bare minimum financial support to Microsoft.
+In any case you can also use OpenOffice Calc, though I think you need to download the entirety of OpenOffice to get to that point (So it's not unlike Microsoft Office).

+#Map Filler Tool

-I am currently using his 'map filler tool'.
+I am currently using JonStryker's 'map filler tool'.
 You can download it here: https://forum.paradoxplaza.com/forum/index.php?threads/tutorial-tool-how-to-fill-a-custom-map.697082/

 In this map filler tools titled CK2Tools-v20, you need to have Java 7 installed, but I found that the latest version of Java worked just fine.
 You can download that here: https://java.com/en/download/